kubernetes-sigs/gateway-api/site-src/v1alpha2/api-types/httproute.md

 ### Merging
 Multiple HTTPRoutes can be attached to a single Gateway resource.
 Importantly, only one Route rule may match each request.
-For more information on how conflict resolution applies to merging, refer to the [API specification](httprouterule).
+For more information on how conflict resolution applies to merging, refer to the [API specification][httprouterule].

 [httproute]: https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.HTTPRoute